-Appraisal Rights (See page [--])
+Appraisal Rights (See page 128)

 Arbinet stockholders will, under certain circumstances, be entitled under Delaware law to exercise appraisal rights and receive payment for the fair value of their Arbinet shares if the merger is completed.
-However, if the Primus common stock to be issued in the merger is listed on the NASDAQ, then Arbinet stockholders will not be entitled to appraisal rights.
+However, if the Primus common stock to be issued in the merger is listed on the NASDAQ, then Primus and Arbinet believe and Primus will take the position that Arbinet stockholders will not be entitled to appraisal rights.
 Primus's common stock is currently quoted on the OTC Bulletin Board under the symbol "PMUG."
 In connection with the merger, Primus is to use its reasonable best efforts to have its common stock listed for trading on the NASDAQ.
+Primus has submitted an application to list its common stock on the NASDAQ.
+However, there can be no assurances that such listing will be effected.
 Arbinet stockholders who wish to seek appraisal of their shares are in any case urged to seek the advice of counsel with respect to the availability of appraisal rights.